AccelerationConsortium/ac-microcourses/docs/courses/hello-world/index.md

 or modify src/ac_microcourses/index.md.jinja. --->
 # Introduction to AI for Discovery using Self-driving Labs

+<a class="github-button" href="https://github.com/AccelerationConsortium/ac-microcourses"
+data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star
+AccelerationConsortium/ac-microcourses on GitHub">Star</a>
+<a class="github-button"
+href="https://github.com/AccelerationConsortium" data-size="large" data-show-count="true"
+aria-label="Follow @AccelerationConsortium on GitHub">Follow @AccelerationConsortium</a>
+<a class="github-button"
+href="https://github.com/sgbaird" data-size="large" data-show-count="true"
+aria-label="Follow @sgbaird on GitHub">Follow @sgbaird</a>
+<a class="github-button" href="https://github.com/AccelerationConsortium/ac-microcourses/issues"
+data-icon="octicon-issue-opened" data-size="large" data-show-count="true"
+aria-label="Issue AccelerationConsortium/ac-microcourses on GitHub">Issue</a>
+<a class="github-button" href="https://github.com/AccelerationConsortium/ac-microcourses/discussions/categories/hello-world" data-icon="octicon-comment-discussion" data-size="large" aria-label="Discuss AccelerationConsortium/ac-microcourses on GitHub">Get Help</a>

 In this course, you will build a minimal working example for a self-driving lab, using dimmable LEDs and a light sensor to perform a color-matching task.
-This introduction will help you implement microcontroller programming with a Pico W (Module 2), Bayesian optimization with the Ax Platform (Module 3), hardware/software communication with MQTT (Module 4), and database integration with MongoDB (Module 5).
-Finally, you will piece together the individual components to create your very own SDL demo (Module 6).
+This introduction will help you implement microcontroller programming via a Pico W, Bayesian optimization via the Ax Platform, device communication via MQTT, and database integration via MongoDB.
+Finally, you will piece together the individual components to complete your self-driving lab.
 This introductory course will prepare you for deeper dives in data science, robotics, software development, and system design in later microcourses.

 ::::{grid} 1 2 3 3
 :::{grid-item-card}  Overview